ericogr/amqp-server-go-sdk/README.md

 This repository contains a minimal, educational implementation of parts of the AMQP 0-9-1 wire protocol in Go and a tiny example server that accepts `basic.publish` messages.

+Important: this SDK parses the AMQP wire protocol and provides a delegation model for handling high level operations (exchanges, queues, publishes, consumes).
+It does NOT implement a full AMQP broker.
+Instead, the SDK calls application-provided handlers (`ServerHandlers`) through a connection context (`ConnContext`) so that the application implements policy and behavior (e.g. queue management, routing, persistence).

+This design keeps the SDK focused on protocol handling and lets applications (or the example server in `cmd/server`) implement the broker semantics they need.

 The project is intended as a learning/demo SDK — it is NOT a full AMQP broker and should not be used in production.

 Contents
-- `pkg/amqp` - small AMQP frame/method helpers and `Serve` helper to run a minimal server.
+- `pkg/amqp` - AMQP frame/method helpers and `Serve` helpers.
+The SDK focuses on parsing and producing frames and delegating behavioral decisions to handlers.
-- `cmd/server` - example server that uses `pkg/amqp.Serve`.
-It prints received message bodies
+- `cmd/server` - example server that uses the SDK and provides a minimal default behavior implemented with `ServerHandlers` (in-memory queues) for demo and tests.
-  and sends `basic.ack` to the publisher.
 - `cmd/publish` - example publisher that uses the official RabbitMQ Go client (`github.com/rabbitmq/amqp091-go`) to publish a message to the local server.
 - `Makefile` - convenience targets: `build`, `run`, `test`, `publish`, `clean`.